 But even if we were to agree that a majority of voters have the innate right to secede from a sovereign state, it is impossible to conclude that Crimeans expressed that choice on Sunday in a free and fair election.

 On 12 March 1938 – almost 76 years to the day before Vladimir Putin’s troops crossed the Ukrainian border – Adolph Hitler’s Wehrmacht invaded Austria, on the pretext of defending the German, pro-Nazi minority.
 Austria’s legitimate government begged for assistance from the Allied powers, but was ignored.
 The next day, the Austrian legislature – now surrounded by Nazi troops – approved the annexation, and a national referendum on 10 April claimed that 99.7% of Austrian voters supported the Anschluss.
 Wise politicians recognized the result as a fraud and began preparing for war with Hitler.
-History has given us a term for those who, instead, chose to accept Hitler’s fake vote: “useful idiots.”
+History has given us a term for those who, instead, chose to accept Hitler’s fake vote: “.”